akeelsalman888/MyFrontEndNotes/README.md

 Important to note, the ! operator has a higher precedence than the && and || operators.
 This means that expressions with ! will be evaluated first before expressions with && and ||.
 It is important to keep operator precedence in mind when writing complex expressions, as it can affect the outcome of your code.

+all values are truthy except false, 0, -0, 0n, "", null, undefined, and NaN